 - Multi-split systems & Portable Air Conditioning

 Domestic single phase, non ducted air conditioning systems must have an energy rating label.
 Labels on ducted systems are voluntary, so not all ducted air conditioning will have one.
-These energy star ratings help a consumer gauge the efficiency of the air conditioning systems, and allows them to compare between different brands and models, in order to decide on the most efficient system.
+These energy star ratings help a consumer gauge the efficiency of air conditioning systems, allowing them to easily compare different brands and models.

-Depending on whether your air conditioning system is a reverse cycle (puts out both cold and hot air), you may see two labels.
-One in Blue and the other in Red.
+Depending on whether your air conditioning system is a reverse cycle, you may see two labels.
 The blue label measures the cooling efficiency, while the red measures the heating efficiency.

 Using this Energy Star Rating system, it is very easy for any consumer to compare and assess the efficiency of different brands and models of air conditioning.
 However, there are a few additional considerations when reading the star system.

 Air Conditioning Energy Star Rating – Additional Considerations

 When using the energy star system, it is important to ensure you are comparing products of similar size/capacity/kW.
 This is very critical as if you compare smaller capacity air conditioning against higher capacity ones, the energy star ratings will differ greatly, and not provide a meaningful comparison.
 See below capacity labels.

 You will see these labels on the air conditioning display units.
 These capacity labels help inform you about the size of the model you are looking at.
 The capacity output indicates the amount of heating and cooling an air conditioning system can produce.
 This is the figure you should compare when looking at different models.
 Make sure the capacity output (kW) is the same (or mostly similar) across the models you are comparing.